 You may need to configure your service and application to connect to the firewall instead of directly to the server.
 Consult the documentation included with your plugged service for information on possible configurations.

-Access your service from inside the perimeter.
+Try accessing the service in the way it is meant to be used.
+Conversely, access the service in inappropriate ways.
 Watch the logs on the firewall for error messages.

 Configuring Multiple Newsfeeds